FlameFury20/FlameFury20/README.md

 <br />

-### I am currently a student and a hobby programmer. :computer:
+### I am currently a student and a hobby programmer.
 ---
 ### Languages and Tools: